openstreetmap/owg-website/index.md

 * Authoring software to run on the services.
 This is left to the development community
 * Day-to-day running of the servers.
 This is the remit of the Sysadmins group

+We run a public tracker for our tasks at [https://github.com/openstreetmap/operations](https://github.com/openstreetmap/operations).

 # Latest Reports

 <ul class="posts">